-While riding or doing any non-stop activity longer than 70 minutes, I always bring along a snack containing carbohydrate to help keep me going.
-Since hydrating is such an important part of my diet (as an athlete… and an ostomate) I like using a sports drink mix that both hydrates and energize me.
-I also bring a reusable bottle with just water and electrolytes in it.
+While running or doing any other non-stop exercise, I always bring along a snack containing carbohydrates to help keep me going.
+Since staying hydrated is such an important part of my routine, I like to use an electrolyte drink mix that both hydrates and energizes me.
+I also bring along a reusable bottle with just water in it.

-- The average person should drink at least 2.5 liters of water per day (thanks, Mayo Clinic).
+- The average person should drink at least 2.5 liters of water per day (per Mayo Clinic).

 - Bell peppers

 - 1 cup chopped spinach